 The best places to stay in Merida are almost always found within walking distance of the Zocalo, the main square in the city.
 Forget your resorts and your all-inclusive hotels though, this isn’t Playa del Carmen.
 Instead, the charm of visiting Merida lies in enjoying the boutique accommodation or rustic, colorful colonial-era buildings that have been converted into hostels and guesthouses.

 For a boutique hotel your best option is by far the Diplomat Boutique, where luxury meets colonial in colorful, refined surroundings.
 Another fantastic boutique choice that’s a bit more affordable, is Hotel Hacienda Merida, which is set in a grand colonial house, and has the modern upgrade of a swimming pool.

 If you’re a budget traveler and you’re wondering where to stay in Merida, look no further than Nomadas Hostel.
 Nomadas is the best hostel in Merida, with large dorm rooms, a swimming pool, and a great range of social events, including cooking classes and bar crawls.

 Merida has become increasingly popular with expats recently and the rental market for apartments has boomed.
 You might want to check Airbnb for some excellent deals – especially if you’re planning on spending a week or more in Merida, rather than just a few days.
-Don’t forget to use our link to get up to $55 off your booking.
+For apartment recommendations check out our list of the best Airbnbs in Merida.

 For more accommodation options in Merida check out Booking.com.
 They continuously offer the best rates and their custom service is on point.